opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 .. index:: getNumThreads

-cv::getNumThreads
+getNumThreads
 -----------------
-.. cfunction:: int getNumThreads()
+.. c:function:: int getNumThreads()

     Returns the number of threads used by OpenCV